pourmirzai/Cheetah-Game/README.md

 - Debugging tools
 ## 🎯 Project Overview
 ### Game Objective
-An interactive and viral game to raise awareness about the conservation of the Asian cheetah using engaging and educational game mechanics.
+An interactive and viral game to raise awareness about the conservation of the Asiatic Cheetah using engaging and educational game mechanics.
 ### Game Style
 -
 **